 The Ethics and Research Integrity Officers Network (ERION) within EARMA is a key stakeholder for the iRECS project.
 The ERION community seeks to exchange best practices and share rules and procedures to improve the ethics and integrity practice at their respective institutional settings (e.g. universities, research centers etc.).
 EARMA’s main impact in the iRECS project will be to review current challenges and align with institutional implementation.
 EARMA will act as a multiplier for a wider reach in Europe through the ERION network but also outside of Europe, through its sister organisations in Asia and Africa.

-More information will be available on the project website at end of 2022/beginning of 2023.
+More information is available on the project website.

 For questions, please contact email@example.com.